JohnnyMaelstrm/EthicalHackingPortfolio/README.md

 - PythonProjects

 This portfolio have also python-related projects.
 Most of them are in finnish and school projects, but free to check them out!
-As the cherry on top, I suggest taking a look at my[C2-project](https://github.com/JohnnyMaelstrm/C2Project).
-It is still a work-in-progress repository, but a really exciting project that I am working on.
+As the cherry on top, I suggest taking a look at my [C2-project](https://github.com/JohnnyMaelstrm/C2Project).
+It is still a work-in-progress repository and heavily under construction, but a really exciting project that I am working on.
 # - J -